joshf/Burden/README.markdown

 Usage:
 ------

 Login to the script and add your tasks.
-For each task you can set a due date, its category and whether it is of high importance.
-You can also easily edit, deleted or mark tasks as completed by using the admin panel.
+For each task you can set a due date, its category and whether or not it is of high importance.
+You can also easily edit, delete or mark tasks as completed by using the admin panel.

 Rather than save all of your categories, Burden will only keep categories for non-deleted tasks.
 This helps to stop the build up of unnecessary categories.